MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v14-v25.md

 ---
-title: "Upgrading Unmodified C/AL Application to version 25"
+title: Upgrading Unmodified C/AL Application to version 25
 description: Describes how to upgrade an unmodified Business Central 14 application to version 25 ms.custom: bap-template ms.date: 09/04/2024